Pablo Picasso’s First Exhibition

 Portrait of young Pablo Picasso

 Pablo Picasso is remembered as one of the most famous painters in history.
+Just like any famous painter, he started his first exhibition as a newcomer.

 The Exhibition